starkfell/100DaysOfIaC/articles/day.71.the.current.state.of.k8s.in.azure.md

 The Official documentation on Support policies for Azure Kubernetes Service can be found **[here](https://docs.microsoft.com/en-us/azure/aks/support-policies)**.

-One of the big take-aways of using AKS is the following:
+One of the big take-aways of support for AKS is stated below:

 > AKS isn't a completely managed cluster solution.
 Some components, such as worker nodes, have shared responsibility, where users must help maintain the AKS cluster.
 User input is required, for example, to apply a worker node operating system (OS) security patch.
 > The services are managed in the sense that Microsoft and the AKS team deploys, operates, and is responsible for service availability and functionality.
 Customers can't alter these managed components.
 Microsoft limits customization to ensure a consistent and scalable user experience.
 For a fully customizable solution, see AKS Engine.